Lemon Law in PennsylvaniaGet detailed Vehicle History Report in 3 Easy Steps

 The law states that the manufacturer must correct any flaw, at no cost to you, that occurs under any of the following conditions:

-- Within one year of the vehicle being sold.
+- Within 1 year of the vehicle being sold.

 - Before the vehicle's odometer clicks out 12,000 miles.

 - While the express warranty is still valid.

 By definition, the flaw must be something so substantial that it either plummets the car's value or makes the car unsafe.

 If the kink in your car has not been rectified after 3 attempts at repair, or if your vehicle slumbers out of service for a total of 30 days or more, you may be eligible for a replacement vehicle of the same value or a full refund.